Apopis

 The Valley of the Nile

 Apopis was the last great Hyksos king of Egypt (reigned c.
-1585-42 BC), who initially controlled most of Egypt but was driven back northward to the vicinity of his capital in the Nile River delta by the successive attacks of the Theban pharaohs.
+1585-1542 BC).
+Initially, he controlled most of Egypt but was gradually driven back northward to the vicinity of his capital in the Nile River delta due to successive attacks from the Theban pharaohs.

-Apopis is attested in Upper Egypt by stone fragments from Al-Gabalayn that show his name surrounded by the sun disks of the solar god, Re.
-A story concerning Apopis and the Theban king Seqenenre shows that the Thebans were vassals of the Hyksos ruler.
-Egyptians and Hyksos peacefully coexisted for some time, as the Thebans grazed their cattle in the Nile delta, which was ruled by the Hyksos.
+Apopis is attested in Upper Egypt by stone fragments from Al-Gabalayn, where his name is surrounded by the sun disks of the solar god, Re.
+A story concerning Apopis and the Theban king Seqenenre reveals that the Thebans were vassals of the Hyksos ruler.
+For some time, Egyptians and Hyksos peacefully coexisted, with the Thebans grazing their cattle in the Nile delta, which was ruled by the Hyksos.

-Apopis quarreled with Seqenenre, and war may have erupted.
-The Theban king's mummy displays terrible head wounds.
-His successor, Kamose, declared a Middle Egyptian town as his northern frontier.
-He carried on the war, as is shown by two monuments from Thebes, and drove the Hyksos northward to the vicinity of Memphis (near Cairo).
-A Theban fleet also sailed by Avaris, Apopis' delta capital.
+However, a quarrel arose between Apopis and Seqenenre, possibly leading to war.
+The Theban king’s mummy displays terrible head wounds, which may be evidence of the conflict.
+Seqenenre's successor, Kamose, declared a Middle Egyptian town as his northern frontier and continued the war, as evidenced by two monuments from Thebes.
+Kamose’s forces drove the Hyksos northward to the vicinity of Memphis (near Cairo), and a Theban fleet sailed by Avaris, Apopis' delta capital.

-Apopis reacted by calling on his ally to the south, the Cushite prince, to attack the Thebans in their rear.
-His messenger, however, was intercepted, and his plan was thwarted by Kamose.
-Some time soon after this raid, but before the final Hyksos expulsion, Apopis died.
-Contrary to later Egyptian propaganda, he honoured the sun god, Re, and had many collaborators in Middle and Lower Egypt.
+In response, Apopis sought help from his ally to the south, the Cushite prince, to attack the Thebans in their rear.
+However, his messenger was intercepted, and Kamose thwarted his plan.
+Shortly thereafter, before the final expulsion of the Hyksos, Apopis died.
+Contrary to later Egyptian propaganda, Apopis honored the sun god Re and had many collaborators in Middle and Lower Egypt.

 You Might Also Like: